pistonpoek/74th-arena/README.md

 *Entrance of the tribute tube viewed from within the launch room*

 ## Start
+After starting the game players will be held back on the platforms until the countdown ends.
+The countdown is displayed visually in the world as seen in the following image.
+Both the start positions and the countdown can be [setup](#placing-world-objects) using the [arena world](#arena-world) data pack.

 ![platforms](images/platforms.png)
 *Platforms bend around the cornucopia center that has a countdown display upon it*